thewebkid/v-range-flyout/README.md

     </style>

 ### Disclaimer
 This is in alpha.
 I have bugs.
-For one, there is no event emitter yet :)